Why You Should Be Paying Attention To Audio Video Sharing

-Just this past Monday, Facebook released a WhatsApp update that specifically targets video sharing – so much so that industry experts are predicting it to consume some of Snapchat's share in the lucrative mobile app messaging market.
+Facebook released a WhatsApp update that targets video sharing.
+Industry experts predicted it would consume some of Snapchat's share in the lucrative mobile app messaging market.

 This fundamental change to the WhatsApp user experience shows how much value Facebook sees in video sharing technology.
 Since its launch, WhatsApp has been focused almost entirely on text-based chatting.
-Now that users are encouraged to engage with new and diverse forms of content, the app's already enormous success is set to expand exponentially in the coming months.
+Now that users are encouraged to engage with new and diverse forms of content, the app's already enormous success has expanded exponentially.

 Do you have any social networking case studies to share?
-Leave us a message and let us know.
+Leave us a message to let us know!

 Case Study #2: Google Hangouts

-In January, Google announced an update of its own video/audio conferencing app, Google Hangouts.
-The update was said to cater more to business collaboration through facilitated group chatting.
+Google Hangouts is Google's own audio/video conferencing app.
+It caters to business collaboration through group chatting.
 Specifically, the update simplifies the creation of group chats through Gmail and the Chrome extension.

 To discuss what the ideal solution looks like for your company, get in touch and chat with one of BluEnt's professional developers today.

-At this point, hopefully, we've convinced you that video/audio sharing is a valuable asset for almost any variety of user experience.
-However, it's important to acknowledge the difference between its use in the workplace and in casual conversation.
-It can be tricky to learn the etiquette of video/audio chatting in a corporate environment.
+It's important to acknowledge the difference between audio/video use in the workplace and in casual conversation.
+It can be tricky to learn the etiquette of chatting in a corporate environment.
 Thus, for those in business settings, here are a few tips to keep in mind:

-- When joining a video conference, always plan to arrive at least 5 minutes early to allow for any technical difficulties.
+- When joining a video conference, always arrive at least 5 minutes early to allow for any technical difficulties.

 - As a general rule, choose video chatting over audio chatting unless there is a specific reason to do otherwise.
 (Virtual) face-to-face communication allows for a more personal connection and thus a more productive meeting.

 - A specific case where turning off your video feed is expected is when a video conference is centered around a presentation rather than a general discussion.
-This helps keep the attention on the person screen sharing or making important points that need to be aired without interruption.
+This helps keep the attention on the person screen sharing or making important points without interruption.

 - Even though it's natural to stare at a person's face in the middle of your screen while video sharing, try to look into the camera to simulate eye contact when you're speaking.